 - Be of an underrepresented population in medicine.
 Underrepresented in medicine (URM) is defined according to the Association of American Medical Colleges definition, as “those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population.”
 For the purposes of this program, races and ethnicities that have been identified as URM coincide with those in ASCO Workforce Diversity Strategic Plan, which “include but are not limited to American Indian/Alaska Native, black/African American, Hispanic/Latino, and Native Hawaiian/Other Pacific Islander.”

-All applications must be submitted in accordance to the requirements and instructions in the Medical Student Rotation Request for Applications (RFA), which will be available by August 1st.
+All applications must be submitted in accordance to the requirements and instructions in the Medical Student Rotation Request for Applications (RFA).
 All application materials must be in English and must be submitted through the Grants Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.

 The Conquer Cancer Foundation of ASCO Medical Student Rotation Award was first awarded in 2009.
 As of 2019, Conquer Cancer has supported 79 medical students from populations underrepresented in medicine.